TomTruyen/google-calendar-event-emoji-prefixer/README.md

 1. Go to the [Google Calendar](https://calendar.google.com/) and create a new calendar.
 2. Add the emoji you want to use as a prefix for your events to your calendar's name.
 For example, if you want to use the 📅 emoji, name your calendar `📅 My Calendar`.
+3. The script will use the emoji as a prefix for your events for that calendar.

 ### Google Calendar Event Emoji Prefixer